Perforated eardrum

 A torn (perforated) eardrum will usually heal by itself within 6-8 weeks.
 It is a skin-like structure and, like skin that is cut, it will usually heal.
 In some cases, a doctor may prescribe antibiotic medicines, usually drops, if there is an infection or risk of infection developing in the middle ear whilst the eardrum is healing.

 It is best to avoid water getting into the ear whilst it is healing.
-For example, your doctor may advise that you put a large ball of cotton wool covered with petroleum jelly (eg, Vaseline™) into your outer ear whilst showering or washing your hair.
+For example, you may be advised to put a large ball of cotton wool covered with petroleum jelly (eg, Vaseline™) into your outer ear whilst showering or washing your hair.
 It is best not to swim until the eardrum has healed.

 Medical treatment